meteor/meteor/content/data-loading.md

 However, it's generally a good idea to use a layout template (which you wrap all your templates in) to subscribe to this subscription anyway.
 It's better to be consistent about such things, and it makes for a more flexible system if you ever decide you have a screen that *doesn't* need that data.

 ## Patterns for data loading

 Across Meteor applications, there are some common patterns of data loading and and management on the client side that are worth knowing.
 We'll go into more detail about some of these in the {% post_link ui-ux "UI/UX Article" %}.

 ### Subscription readiness

-A key thing to keep in mind is that a subscription will not instantly provide it's data.
+A key thing to keep in mind is that a subscription will not instantly provide its data.
 There'll be a latency between subscribing to the data on the client and it arriving from the publication on the server (and keep in that this time may be a lot longer for your users in production that for you locally in development!)

 Although the Tracker system means you often don't *need* to think too much about this in building your apps, usually if you want to get the user experience right, you'll need to know when the data is ready.